-The Piccini family and the Ponte Vecchio
+The Piccini family

 My name is Maria Gaia Piccini and I come from an old Florentine family with a long tradition in jewellery making, with several shops on the Ponte Vecchio in Florence.
 I represent the fourth generation of passion, tradition and experience in this sector.